EmmaJane22/memory-game/README.md

 ### Welcome Page

 - The website has been designed to be simplistic in appearance.
-- There is a small naviagtion bar at the top of the page, enabling users to nativate easily between the home page and the game.
+- There is a small navigation bar at the top of the page, enabling users to navigate easily between the home page and the game.
 - The instructions are on a white section which contrasts with the page background, in order to be visually distinguishable.
 - The blue background has a gradient to give it slightly more interest than a solid background.
 - The speech bubble image features different flags as the game could potentially be expanded in future to cover more than just German vocabulary.